veged/odessajs-bem/Readme.md

 By default the slide would take an `id` from it's content, almost like in GitHub-flavored markdown.
 But if you want to override it, you could use the syntax [kramdown](http://kramdown.rubyforge.org) (which is used for Jekyller) provides, like this:

+### Syntax theme

+You could use either twilight prism theme or white "yandex" theme.

 ``` md
 ## I'm a slide! {#Foo}
 ```